- - -

 Places not in any particular order - are Europe and US

-Working on PhD from Amsterdam (pic 1), Cologne (pic 2), Munich (pic 3)
+Working on PhD from Amsterdam (pic 1), Cologne (pic 2), Munich (pic 3); In UK - late night solo train journey (pic 4)

-I am also deeply grateful to my family who checked in on me always, taking time to pray nearly everyday as a family no matter where we were.
-Dad and mom gave me the safest place to be me in all my rollercoasters <3 Simeon's (my second elder brother) role in my PhD is also something I will never forget.
+I am also deeply grateful to my family who checked on me always.
+We made time to pray nearly everyday as a family, no matter where we were.
+Dad and mom gave me the safest place to be me in all my rollercoasters <3 Simeon's (my elder brother) role in my PhD is also something I will never forget.
 He was always only just a call or message away for anything: whether it was to cry out (since I am a very private person; I never like showing emotions publicly), complain, crack jokes, clear my head on anything, and even to discuss ideas, new political trends, newspapers to read, and authors to keep track of.
 He was doing his Masters in Fletcher School of Law and Diplomacy and I've went to the US twice during this year - for conferences, where he was there to meet me wherever I'd be, and to cook good food for me, so that while I am with him, I am fully taken care of.
 This was privilege! <3

 Simeon took this pic (the first pic) while I got out of Boston Airport.
 We were seeing each other after more than a year or two.
 The other pics were when we visited New York and Dartmouth.